Becoming an Outdoors-Woman (BOW)

 Each BOW workshop has a deadline for cancellation.
 If you cancel prior to that date, your registration fee will be refunded minus a $50 processing fee (no exceptions).
 Registrants who cannot attend but do not cancel before the deadline will not receive a refund.
 If you are unable to attend a workshop but have already paid the registration fee, you may transfer your registration to a friend or relative upon approval of the workshop coordinator.

-Beyond BOW Cancellation Policy
+BOW Classes Cancellation Policy